Here’s an extract from the NASA website www.NASA.gov.

 Full feature article at NASA site

-One thought on “Magnificent image of Spiral Galaxy M106
+One response to “Magnificent image of Spiral Galaxy M106”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.